Jscherbe/frontend/docs-src/content/sass/components/tagged/index.md

 <div class="type-large">

-Provides styles to use tile-grid over the top of image
+Provides styles to tags that should appear as superscripts of their related content.
+Custom properties --ulu-tagged-y, --ulu-tagged-x, and --ulu-tagged-transform can be adjusted if needed (inline style, in a specific styling for something, etc)

 </div>